DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/behaviour-management.md

 ## How do I manage more disruptive behaviour?

 ## Should I reward good behaviour?
 Children tend to respond well to praise.
-It might be telling them they've done really well.
-Or it might be giving them a merit or a community point or whatever your school does.
+It might be telling them they've done really well, or giving them a merit or a community point or whatever your school does.

 I always worked with parents as well, sending out postcards or making phone calls to tell them their child's been brilliant that day.
 It only takes a few seconds to do but the rewards in that can be huge.
 I might start a class and tell them I've got 2 brilliant phone calls home to give out.
 So they're competing with themselves to try and be the best that they can.
 But never promise something you're not going to deliver.